-As of June 30, 2020, employer pension contributions reported as deferred outflows of resources related to contributions subsequent to the measurement date of \$1,464,186 will be recognized as a reduction of the net pension liability in the fiscal year ended June 30, 2021.
+As of June 30, 2021 and 2020, employer pension contributions reported as deferred outflows of resources related to contributions subsequent to the measurement date of \$1,623,306 and \$1,464,186 will be/were recognized as a reduction of the net pension liability in the fiscal year ended June 30, 2022 and 2021, respectively.

-As a result of the implementation of the GASB 68 at June 30, 2020, the District recognized other amounts reported by the Plan actuarial as deferred outflows of resources and deferred inflows of resources related to the pension liability.
+As a result of the implementation of the GASB 68 at June 30, 2021, the District recognized other amounts reported by the Plan actuarial as deferred outflows of resources and deferred inflows of resources related to the pension liability.
 Pension related amounts will be recognized as pension expense as follows.